 Boil-and-bite mouth guards are just as their name describes: you buy a mouth guard at the store, bring it home, boil a pot of water, immerse the mouth guard, and bite into it.
 The fit will likely be relatively sloppy, but it will be molded to your teeth.
 If I had a choice between no mouth guard and a boil-and-bite, I’d take the boil-and-bite simply to play it safe.
 These can range between about 10 dollars to 50$+ for the super fancy schmancy ones.

-Custom mouth guards can either be done by a dentist via a dental lab, or can be done through the internet/post.
+Custom mouth guards can either be done as suggested by Eccella Smiles via a dental lab, or can be done through the internet/post.
 In either scenario you are given a tray with some sort of paste or putty into which you bite.
 That is then submitted to a dental lab and the impression is used to make a perfect fitting mouth guard that seals tightly around your teeth.
 The biggest disadvantages to this are that it is quite expensive, and going back to boil-and-bites becomes a bit of a non option.